Xenox003/Xenox003/README.md

 <h2>Hi there!</h2>

 <p align="left">
-  My name is Jonas and i am a Hobby Software Developer from Germany
+  My name is Jonas and i am a Software Developer from Germany
 </p>

 <div align="left">